-Mary Francoli is Associate Professor of Communication Studies.
+Mary Francoli is Associate Professor of Communication and Media Studies.
+She is also an Associate Dean and Director of the Arthur Kroeger College of Public Affairs.
 She holds a doctorate in Political Science from Western University.
 Prior to joining the School of Journalism and Communication, she was the Leverhulme Visiting Fellow in New Media and Internet Politics at Royal Holloway, The University of London.

 Dr. Francoli’s research looks at the relationship between digital media and issues related to politics and governance.
 While this is a large and diverse field, most of her research has focused on the way that digital media has impacted three broad areas: (1) citizen engagement and mobilization, (2) governance, and (3) access to information and data.